 - Emergency response: Immediate actions & safety precautions

-- Crisis management: Strategic decision-making and communications.
+- Crisis management: Strategic decision-making and communications

-- Disaster recovery: Tech-focused recovery.
+- Disaster recovery: Tech-focused recovery

 - Business continuity: Operational resilience

-Key Components of BCM
+Defining Key Components of BCM

 1) Business Continuity Plan